-- 22. The runway surface was so slippery that stopping the airplane on the runway was difficult and may have been marginal, regardless of crew performance. - 23.
-The pilot's use of a 35° flap setting for the approach was not in accordance with World Airways Flight operations procedures for landing on short or contaminated runways but was appropriate in this case based on the wind condition and type of approach being conducted. - 24.
-The standards and operating rules of the FAA regulatory system do not provide for the quantitative measurement of runway friction, minimum runway braking action conditions, or means to correlate actual conditions with an airplane% stopping performance. - 25.
+- 22. Ineffective friction between Flight 30H's tires and the runway surface resulted in low decelerative forces which slowed the airplane to only 49 kns by the time it departed the end of the runway. - 23.
+The runway surface was so slippery that stopping the airplane on the runway may have been impossible regardless of crew performance. - 24.
+The pilot's use of a 35° flap setting for the approach was not in accordance with World Airways Flight operations procedures for landing on short or contaminated runways but was appropriate in this case based on the wind condition and type of approach being conducted. - 25.
+The standards and operating rules of the FAA regulatory system do not provide for the quantitative measurement of runway friction, minimum runway braking action conditions, or means to correlate actual conditions with an airplane's stopping performance. - 26.
 FAA rules do not require definitive stopping performance data for surfaces with low friction coefficients in approved flight manuals and air carrier operational manuals.
-Pilots are not able to correlate data with more accurately defined runway braking action reports. - 26.
-Present FAA standards and accepted operating practices do not preclude a pilot from landing an airplane on a runway which is .too slippery to provide adequate friction to stop the airplane. - 27.
+Pilots are not able to correlate data with more accurately defined runway braking action reports. - 27.
+Present FAA standards and accepted operating practices do not preclude a pilot from landing an airplane on a runway which is too slippery to provide adequate friction to stop the airplane. - 28.
 Pilot braking action reports are subjective and depend upon too many variables to provide quantitative information for decisions regarding continued operations on slippery runways.
-Pilots, having landed, may report on conditions/events specific to their airplane and these may not be as applicable to another airplane operating with different parameters. - 28.
-The FAA should make mandatory the guidance provided in Advisory Circular 150/5210-13 which suggests that the emergency plans, facilities, and equipment at airports include capability for water rescue for all conditions that might be encountered. - 29.
-The crash/fire/rescue response was timely and effective; however, the disaster plan was not adequate to meet a situation involving numerous survivors. - 30.
-It was not known for several hours after the termination of the rescue operation that two passengers were missing.
+Pilots, having landed, may report on conditions/events specific to their airplane and these may not be as applicable to another airplane operating with different parameters. - 29.
+The FAA should make mandatory the guidance provided in Advisory Circular 150/5210-13 which suggests that the emergency plans, facilities, and equipment at airports include capability for water rescue for all conditions that might be encountered. - 30.
+The crash/fire/rescue response was timely and effective; however, the disaster plan was not adequate to meet a situation involving numerous survivors.

+31. It was not known for several hours after the termination of the rescue operation that two passengers were missing.
 Passengers were not accurately accounted for because one passenger's ticket coupon had not been lifted when boarding and, although counted when deplaning, he had not been included in the total passenger count.
 Also, a fireman from the rescue group had been admitted to a hospital with passengers from the accident and he had been counted as a passenger.